Access to real-time medical data across clinics ensures better care

 “Adoption of IT in healthcare has increased in the last decade and now almost all the bigger hospitals use electronic medical records.
 Many of the smaller hospitals and clinics are still paper-based.
 The ‘Riayati’ programme will set standards for healthcare providers to drive the digitisation of health records as it will become essential for the providers to connect to the “Riayati” platform,” added Asif.

 The company is currently finalising the selection of various systems and technologies that will provide the infrastructure required in Riayati.
 The solutions will begin rolling out this year, with many solutions being available on a quarterly basis.
 The system will be fully available by the end of 2018.

 During medical emergencies, complications arising due to unavailability of reliable medical information will be avoided.
 Providers will also benefit from new tools that will connect them electronically to patients, through mobile applications and video-conferencing.
 The future of healthcare will be centered around the virtualisation of care through digital health solutions.”

 Riayati will be the authoritative source of accurate data about the health status of the population.
 The health insurance providers will benefit from it as it eliminates duplication of services.
 For example, if a patient had an x-ray or a blood test done at a health centre and the person were to visit a different health centre, the doctor would be notified of all the tests done recently thereby eliminating the need to conduct those again.

 If this efficiency can be achieved across the country in many other services, insurance companies will save money and insurance policy costs of individuals will be reduced.

 Riayati will also become necessary for the pharma industry to develop next-generation personalised medicine.
 “The providers will have access to the complete medical records of their patients.
 All the information they need to make accurate, timely diagnosis and support the best possible decisions on treatment options will be available.
-Doctors will no longer have to ask the same information again,” said Adnan Asif, CEO of Pure Health.
+Doctors will no longer have to ask the same information again,” said Adnan Asif, COO of Pure Health.